Cyace84/tip4/docs/usage/mintingNft.md

     }
    async function deployNft(){
-          this.loadingText2 = ""
+          this.loadingText = ""
         if (
             this.$refs.actionCollectionAddress.value == ''

         ){
             toast("collection address field is required !", 0)
-            this.loadingText2 = "Failed"
+            this.loadingText = "Failed"
             return
         }
         if (